jaun-van-heerden/xmpro-public-docs/docs/external content/Use Cases/Wind Turbine Perform.md

 Long-Term Performance Analysis:

 The historical power chart displaying monthly power output data enables operators to analyze long-term performance trends.
-This insight is vital for strategic planning, identifying underperformance periods, and making informed decisions about maintenance and operational adjustments.
-Data Range: Monthly data from May to April.
+This insight is vital for strategic planning, identifying underperformance periods, and making informed decisions about maintenance and operational adjustments.Data Range: Monthly data from May to April.

 Targeted Turbine Maintenance and Optimization:

 The status table for individual wind turbines provides detailed information on each turbine’s status, power output, and performance.
-This targeted approach helps in pinpointing turbines that require maintenance or optimization, directly influencing the overall efficiency and reliability of the wind farm.
-Details: Asset name, status, power output, and performance percentage.
+This targeted approach helps in pinpointing turbines that require maintenance or optimization, directly influencing the overall efficiency and reliability of the wind farm.Details: Asset name, status, power output, and performance percentage.

 Visual Management of Wind Farm Operations: